Lockheed DC-130

-The Lockheed DC-130 is a variant of the C-130 Hercules designed for drone control.
+The Lockheed DC-130 is a variant of the C-130 Hercules modified for drone control.
 It can carry four Ryan Firebee drones underneath its wings.

 Development

 Origin of the design

-Since World War I many nations' air forces have investigated different means of remotely controlling aircraft.
-Spurred by the 1960 U-2 incident, the United States Air Force gained a renewed interest in using unmanned aerial vehicles, or drones, to obtain intelligence on the SA-2 Guideline surface-to-air missile system.
+Since World War I, many nations' air forces have investigated different means of remotely controlling aircraft.
+Spurred by the 1960 U-2 incident, the United States Air Force gained a renewed interest in using unmanned aerial vehicles (UAV), or drones, to obtain intelligence on the SA-2 Guideline surface-to-air missile system.
 Under the code names "Lightning Bug" and "Compass Cookie", Firebee target drones were modified for reconnaissance as the Ryan Model 147.
 The drones were test flown over North Korea and China after the Gulf of Tonkin incident in August 1964.

 While perfect for reconnaissance, the use of a ground-based radar van for command, track and control limit the combat ability of drones.
 The team controlling the drones was also limited to a single, stationary recovery area.
 To improve range and recoverability of the drones, beginning in 1957 some C-130As were modified to carry the drones on underwing pylons and were re-designated as GC-130, MC-130 or DC-130.